cadenthecreator/mis-interpreter/README.md

 ## Overview

-Misinterpreter is an online, multi-user game inspired by the mechanics of *Telestrations* and the *Telephone Game*.
+Mis-interpreter is an online, multi-user game inspired by the mechanics of *Telestrations* and the *Telephone Game*.
 Instead of drawings, players exchange short programs.
 Each round, code is obfuscated, interpreted in plain language, and re-implemented.
 By the end, the final program often diverges significantly from the original.

 ---